anushmita06/anushmita06/README.md

 # Hi there!
-My name is Anushmita Dey, and I am currently a rising sophomore at the University of Maryland, College Park!
+My name is Anushmita Dey, and I am currently a student at the University of Maryland, College Park!

 ## A little bit about me...